-Hamworthy offer a service of site assembly for many of our products where plant room access is restricted.
+Hamworthy offer a service of site assembly for many of our products in instances where plant room area is restricted.
 Using our trained staff we offer a higher quality of build and assurance of a boiler built and tested by the manufacturer.